liorcodev/extreme-router/README.md

 - **Compact Size:** The core library is lightweight: **12.87 KB minified** / **3.81 KB gzipped** (ESM) and **13.44 KB minified** / **4.06 KB gzipped** (CJS).
 - **Well-Tested:** Comprehensive test suite ensuring reliability with **100% code coverage**.
 - **Benchmarked:** Performance is continuously monitored.

+\* _For dynamic routes, while the base radix tree lookup is O(k), the involvement of plugins means that in the worst-case scenario, where multiple plugin `match` functions are evaluated for each path segment, the complexity can approach O(k \* P) (where P is the number of plugins evaluated per segment, bounded by the total number of registered plugins).
+However, in average cases where plugin evaluation is minimal (e.g., the first checked plugin matches, or few plugins are applicable), the complexity remains closer to O(k).
+The dynamic related tests conducted on the router were performed under these average case conditions._

 <span id="installation"></span>